 How do I get my test results?

 If you are eligible for a COVID-19 PCR test, you can access the results of your test four ways: in person, by text, online or by phone.
 Learn more about each option on the BCCDC's webpage here.

 If you have a Personal Health Number (PHN), you can access your COVID-19 result in person or through text message, online services or phone services.

 If you do not have a PHN, you can access your results in person by contacting a primary care provider, walk-in clinic or primary care centre.

-Rapid antigen test results (ex. rapid test, at-home kit) will NOT be available at Health Gateway.
+Rapid antigen test results (ex. rapid test, at-home kit) are NOT available at Health Gateway.

 Private PCR COVID-19 test results (tests that are paid for privately for work/travel) are available from the test provider directly.
 Follow their instructions to access a copy of your test results.